Restrictions for $n$-Point Vertices in Higher-Spin Theories: The case

 \subsection{Restrictions for $\mathcal{V}$}

 Let us summarise our results.
-Eq.~(\ref{eq:result-schoutens}) states that each gauge invariant vertex $\mathcal{V}$ is equivalent to a vertex $Q_\mathcal{V}$, which does only depend on Mandelstam variables and $Y_i^j$.
+Eq.~(\ref{eq:result-schoutens}) states that each gauge invariant vertex $\mathcal{V}$ is equivalent to a vertex $\mathcal{P}_\mathcal{V}$ that does only depend on Mandelstam variables and $Y_i^j$.
 In particular, translating back to the vertex in terms of $P_i^\mu$ and $A_i^\mu$ operators, we have the following relation:

-Now, in the vertex generated by $Q_\mathcal{V}$, an index of the $i$th field is only generated by $A_i^\mu$ via a corresponding $Y_i^j$.
+Now, in the vertex generated by $\mathcal{P}_\mathcal{V}$, an index of the $i$th field is only generated by $A_i^\mu$ via a corresponding $Y_i^j$.
 Hence, the $i$th field enters the Lagrangian via a curvature term (each index of the field is antisymmetrised with an index of a partial derivative acting on it).
-We deduce that $Q_V$ generates a Lagrangian, which can be written solely in terms of curvature terms.
+We deduce that $\mathcal{P}_V$ generates a Lagrangian that can be written solely in terms of curvature terms.

-The drawback of this analysis is that we loose locality on the way to this result. $Q_\mathcal{V}$ might not have a local form, since it can have inverse powers of Mandelstam variables.
+The drawback of this analysis is that we do not control locality on the way to this result. $\mathcal{P}_\mathcal{V}$ might not have a local form, since it can have inverse powers of Mandelstam variables.
 We can only say that for each gauge invariant vertex (generated by $\mathcal{V}$), there is a $\Delta \in M$ such that $\Delta \mathcal{V}$ can be written only in terms of curvatures.